IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 !!!
 Important "The next two steps are for one of the three environments.
 Repeat for all three environments."

-    **Be sure to follow these steps to create a reservation in ITZ for all three environments.**
+    **Follow the steps to create a reservation in ITZ for all three environments.**

 2. Select **Reserve now**.